Friday, February 14, 2025

 Pioneer Cemetery, Forestville, New York (Bradish-Scott Family Collection held by Jody Bradish)

-Genealogy research is much like playing Whac-a-Mole, an arcade game invented in 1976 where players use a foam mallet to "whack" moles that spring up out of holes, randomly and repeatedly.
+Genealogy research is much like playing Whac-a-Mole, an arcade game invented in 1976 where players use a foam mallet to "whack" moles that randomly and repeatedly spring up out of holes.
 Genealogists have the same problem.
 When one problem or question is resolved, another rears its head.
 And sometimes one issue leads to many more.

-My first cousin, Tina, and I often work together to overcome obstacles we encounter in our research.
+My first cousin, Tina, and I often work together to overcome the many obstacles that arise during our research.
 Together, and over time, we were able to piece together the story of our maternal great-grandparents, George and Margaret Kilburn Scott.
 That is, except for one piece of information that eluded us for yearsfinding where they were buried.
 Eventually, a joint effort led us to the answer.

 TROUBLED TIMES